umgbhalla/dotfiles/README.md

     ```
     fdisk /dev/sda
     ```
-2. Delete all partitions on this drive by typing `d` consecutively until it states that no partitions are defined.
+2. Delete all partitions on this drive by typing `d` consecutively and selecting existing partitions until it states that no partitions are defined.
 3. Type `p` to display the disk size.
 3. Type `n` to create a new partition, and `p` to make this a primary partition.
 Partition number and first sector can both be left at default.
 You can press `ENTER` to use the default for both of these prompts.
 4. This partition will be the swap partition, which will be twice the size of RAM.
 My system uses 16Gb of RAM, so the partition created will be 2 x 16Gb = 32Gb.